The Safest and Most Dangerous Places in Cornell, WI: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Cornell is $305 per year, which is $160 less than the national average and $114 less than Wisconsin's state average.
-Below we compare cities similar to Cornell:
+The overall cost of crime per resident in Cornell is $305 per year, which is $160 less than the national average and $114 less than Wisconsin's state average.
+The comparison below uses cities similar to Cornell:

 • In Ashland, WI, crime costs $873 per person, which is $568 more than in Cornell.